Currently Documented Edition Signature and Seal Markings:

 First erected over a thousand years ago, the bridge structure has been replaced many times over the centuries.

-Although the current bridge was completed in 1934 (three years before Rakusan created this design), Rakusan deliberately depicted an older version.
-(In fact the supports under the bridge in WC3A do not match those of the immediately preceding version of the bridge either.)
+Rakusan typically populated his landscapes with representations of older traditional styles and customs which by his lifetime were already vanished or vanishing.
+For example, although the current bridge was completed in 1934 (three years before Rakusan created this design), Rakusan deliberately depicted an older version.
+(In fact the supports under the bridge in WC1937A do not match those of the immediately preceding version of the bridge either.)

 The river changes names on either side of the bridge.